 What makes National Geographic-Lindblad Expeditions voyages the ideal platforms for Science at Sea?

 For more than 50 years, the fleet has been taking people out into nature—exploration and education are in the company’s DNA.
-Providing a platform for people to build meaningful projects is a huge contribution to science.
-Plus, having a scientist on board collecting data gives guests an even deeper perspective about what is happening in a destination.
-Travelers are always curious and eager to learn, so the opportunity for one-on-one interactions with the scientists is highly prized.
+To have a scientist on board collecting data gives an even deeper perspective about what is happening in a destination.
+Guests are always curious and eager to learn, so the opportunity for one-on-one interactions with the scientists is highly prized.

-Can you talk about a notable discovery made by a visiting scientist?
+Talk about a notable discovery made by a visiting scientist.

 What is the biggest value-add of having scientists join expeditions?